|Michael Owens, Robbie Fowler and Steve McManaman|

 -- Peter Thompson was a left winger.
 I already have John Barnes and Ray Kennedy.
 So I only put him on honourable mention.

--- Harry Chambers is an old-timer.
-Phil Taylor and Ephraim Longworth are too old.
+-- Harry Chambers, Phil Taylor and Ephraim Longworth are too old.
+I preferred more modern players.

 -- The last position was a midfielder.
 I was choosing between Jimmy Case and Sammy Lee.
 Steve McMahan was also seriously considered.
-I took Case because his name has often been mentioned on various lists.
+I took Case because his name has often been mentioned on various lists as one of Liverpool's all-time greats.

 -- Kevin Keegan's career was overshadowed by Kenny Dalglish, who was his replacement when he moved to play in Germany.
 He still ranked among the greatest ever for Liverpool.